• OVERVIEW

 • General Psychology, 3.0

-• Humanities Elective (One course in humanities, such as religious studies, foreign language, theory courses in art, music, or theatre, or an additional philosophy course), 3.0
+• Humanities Elective (one course in humanities, such as religious studies, foreign language, theory courses in art, music, or theater, or an additional philosophy course), 3.0

-• Statistics (Research methods courses are unacceptable), 3.0
+• Statistics (research methods courses are not acceptable), 3.0

 • Chemistry with Lab4.0 semester or 6.0 quarter units